aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/rtfsaveoptions/_index.md

 | --- | --- | --- |
 | value | int | A value determining how ink (InkML) objects are rendered.
 The value must be one of [ImlRenderingMode](../../com.aspose.words/imlrenderingmode) constants. |

-### setMemoryOptimization(boolean value) {#setMemoryOptimization-boolean-}
+### setMemoryOptimization(boolean value) {#setMemoryOptimization-boolean}
 ```
 public void setMemoryOptimization(boolean value)
 ```

 Sets value determining if memory optimization should be performed before saving the document.
-Default value for this property is **false**.
+Default value for this property is  false .
 Setting this option to  true  can significantly decrease memory consumption while saving large documents at the cost of slower saving time.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | boolean | Value determining if memory optimization should be performed before saving the document. |

-### setPrettyFormat(boolean value) {#setPrettyFormat-boolean-}
+### setPrettyFormat(boolean value) {#setPrettyFormat-boolean}
 ```
 public void setPrettyFormat(boolean value)
 ```

 When  true , pretty formats output where applicable.
-Default value is **false**.
+Default value is  false .

-Set to **true** to make HTML, MHTML, EPUB, WordML, RTF, DOCX and ODT output human readable.
+Set to  true  to make HTML, MHTML, EPUB, WordML, RTF, DOCX and ODT output human readable.
 Useful for testing or debugging.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | boolean | The corresponding  boolean  value. |

-### setProgressCallback(IDocumentSavingCallback value) {#setProgressCallback-com.aspose.words.IDocumentSavingCallback-}
+### setProgressCallback(IDocumentSavingCallback value) {#setProgressCallback-com.aspose.words.IDocumentSavingCallback}
 ```
 public void setProgressCallback(IDocumentSavingCallback value)
 ```